USS Havre: Battle of Iwo Jima

-On 22 January 1945, the PCE-877 departed Pearl Harbor as part of Task Force 51, Joint Expeditionary Force, Commander Amphibious Forces Pacific 53.3, conducting screening operations for Tractor Group BAKER en-route to Eniwetok Atoll in the Marshall Islands, arriving 3 February 1945.
+On 22 January 1945, PCE-877 departed Pearl Harbor as part of Task Force 51, Joint Expeditionary Force, Commander Amphibious Forces Pacific 53.3, conducting screening operations for Tractor Group BAKER en-route to Eniwetok Atoll in the Marshall Islands, arriving 3 February 1945.
 After two days of logistics and resupply, Tractor Group BAKER continued on to Saipan, the largest island of the Northern Mariana Islands, with PCE-877 continuing patrol and screening operations.
 The group arrived in Saipan Harbor the morning of 10 February 1945.

 Starting 12 February 1945, the PCE 877 continued as Central Control Vessel as part of nighttime landing exercises.
-There was difficulty in re-embarking the LVTs (Landing Vehicle Tracked), as their parent LST (Landing Ship Tank) had moved to a sheltered position, and the PCE-877 "acted as a guide to round up stray LVTs and help them to their mother ship."
+There was difficulty in re-embarking the LVTs (Landing Vehicle Tracked), as their parent LST (Landing Ship Tank) had moved to a sheltered position, and PCE-877 "acted as a guide to round up stray LVTs and help them to their mother ship."

-After completing logistical operations in Saipan Harbor, the PCE-877 shipped out at 1350 hours on 15 February 1945, proceeding as part of TU 51.13.6, performing screening operations for Tractor Group BAKER, en-route to Iwo Jima, Volcano Islands, to join the invasion force.
-On 18 February 1945, the PCE-877 encountered a radar contact at 2,000 yards, readied for a depth charge attack, but "at 300 yards it became apparent that our contact was [a school of] large fish."
+After completing logistical operations in Saipan Harbor, PCE-877 shipped out at 1350 hours on 15 February 1945, proceeding as part of TU 51.13.6, performing screening operations for Tractor Group BAKER, en-route to Iwo Jima, Volcano Islands, to join the invasion force.
+On 18 February 1945, PCE-877 encountered a radar contact at 2,000 yards, readied for a depth charge attack, but "at 300 yards it became apparent that our contact was [a school of] large fish."